Chad Stahelski: Director (2014–present)

-In 2014, Stahelski co-directed the action thriller film John Wick along with Leitch, based on the screenplay by Derek Kolstad.
+In 2014, Stahelski made his feature directorial debut when he co-directed the action thriller film John Wick along with Leitch, based on the screenplay by Derek Kolstad.
 The film starred Keanu Reeves and Michael Nyqvist, and was released on October 24, 2014, by Summit Entertainment, grossing over $88 million.
 Stahelski acted as sole director for the film's 2017 sequel, John Wick: Chapter 2, and again for the third film, John Wick: Chapter 3 – Parabellum (2019) and fourth film, John Wick: Chapter 4 (2023).
 He also served as the second unit director for the reshoots of Birds of Prey.

-In 2021, Stahelski returned to The Matrix franchise for its fourth installment, The Matrix Resurrections, making a cameo appearance as Trinity's "husband."
+In 2021, Stahelski returned to The Matrix franchise for its fourth installment, The Matrix Resurrections, making a cameo appearance as Trinity's "husband".

 Upcoming

 In March 2023, Stahelski clarified that a remake of Highlander as well as adaptations of Rainbow Six, Ghost of Tsushima, Black Samurai for Netflix, and Shibumi for Warner Bros. were the projects he was currently developing to produce and direct.

 In July 2023, Adult Swim announced Lazarus, an upcoming original anime television series directed by Shinichirō Watanabe, with Stahelski designing the action sequences.

 In February 2024, Lionsgate appointed Stahelski to oversee the John Wick and Highlander franchises.
 Stahelski will have creative oversight across film, TV and all multimedia platforms.

 Other projects he has been attached to in the past include Analog, and adaptations of Kill or Be Killed, and Sandman Slim.